Children's programming on Telemundo: Telemundo Kids (2001–2006)

-The Nickelodeon blocks were discontinued after September 30, 2001, ahead of the expiry of Telemundo's program supply deal with Nickelodeon.
-It was then replaced with Telemundo Kids on October 6, 2001, which featured a mix of acquired programming from various providers, including Sony Pictures Television (such as Men in Black: The Series, Dragon Tales, Jackie Chan Adventures and Max Steel) and later Nickelodeon (Rugrats, Hey Arnold!, Dora the Explorer and All Grown Up!).
+Nickelodeon en Telemundo was discontinued after September 30, 2001, ahead of the expiry of Telemundo's program supply deal with the network.
+It was replaced by Telemundo Kids on October 6, 2001, featuring a mix of acquired programming from both Sony Pictures Television (such as Men in Black: The Series, Dragon Tales, Jackie Chan Adventures and Max Steel) and various other providers.
+Nickelodeon programming (including Rugrats, Hey Arnold!, Dora the Explorer, and new addition All Grown Up!) returned Telemundo on October 2, 2004, with various Canadian shows (including Wimzie's House from CBC, and both Monster by Mistake and Jacob Two-Two from YTV) also joining.

-Following the sale of Telemundo to NBC in 2001 and the CBS/Viacom (now Paramount Global) split in early 2006, the block was discontinued September 3, 2006.
-However, Jacob Two-Two carried over to the block’s successor Qubo, which premiered the following week.
-Furthermore, more than a year and a half after being removed from Telemundo's schedule, Dora the Explorer (joined by its spin-off Go, Diego, Go!) was transferred to competitor Univision as part of their newly launched Planeta U block on April 5, 2008.
+Following Telemundo's sale to NBC in 2001 and the split of CBS and Viacom, Telemundo Kids was discontinued on September 3, 2006.
+Jacob Two-Two transitioned the following week to the block's successor Qubo, while Dora the Explorer (joined by its spin-off Go, Diego, Go!) migrated to rival network Univision upon the launch of the Planeta U block on April 5, 2008.